 1) How Much BTC Makes You a Whale?

-A: There is no hard line, but roughly 500–1,000+ BTC is commonly viewed as whale territory.
-The threshold depends on liquidity, market cap, and supply concentration.
+A: There is no single hard line, but roughly 500–1,000+ BTC is commonly used as a whale benchmark.
+The practical threshold depends on liquidity, market cap, and how concentrated supply is.

 2) When Are Crypto Whales More Active?

-The London–New York overlap (13:00–16:00 Coordinated Universal Time) is prime time as banks, over-the-counter desks, and market makers are active.
-Macroeconomic events like inflation releases or central bank meetings also add cover for executing size.
+The London–New York overlap (13:00–16:00 Coordinated Universal Time) is typically a period of higher market participation, with banks, OTC desks, and market makers active.
+Major macro events—such as inflation releases or central bank communications—can also increase the likelihood of size being executed in covered conditions.

 3) What Is the Best Whale Tracking App?

-A: There is no single best app.
-Combining tools—such as Whale Alert for pings and Glassnode for context—lets you build a tracking strategy aligned with your goals.
+A: There is no universally best tool.
+Combining tools—such as a transfer feed for event detection and an analytics platform for context—can help you build a workflow aligned with your goals.

 4) How Much Crypto Do Whales Own?